A short proof of two shuffling theorems for tilings and a weighted generalization: Statement of the theorem

+For any bounded region \(G\) on the lattice, we give weight \(q^k\) to each right-lozenge (recall Figure 2.1) whose distance between the bottom side of the lozenge and the top side of \(G\) (= the highest horizontal line that intersects with the closure of the region \(G\)) is \(\frac{k\sqrt{3}}{2}\), and give weight 1 to all vertical- and left-lozenges (see Figure 2.3).
+When certain weights are given on lozenges and a lozenge tiling of the region is also given, the \textit{weight of the tiling} is the product of weights of all tiles that the given tiling contains.
+Also, the \textit{tiling generating function} of a region \(G\) is the sum of weights of tilings of \(G\), where the sum is taken over all lozenge tilings of the region \(G\).
+We will consider the tiling generating function under the weight described above and will denote it by \(M(G;q)\).
+Note that if we take \(q\rightarrow1\), then the tiling generating function \(M(G;q)\) becomes \(M(G)\).

+A region \(G\) is \textit{centrally symmetric} if it is invariant under rotation by 180\(^{\circ}\).
+A lozenge tiling of a centrally symmetric region is \textit{centrally symmetric} if the tiling is invariant under rotation by 180\(^{\circ}\).
+For any centrally symmetric region \(G\), let \(M_\odot(G)\) be the number of its centrally symmetric lozenge tilings.
+Also, for any positive integer \(k\), we say that two sets \(X\) and \(Y\subset[k]\) are \textit{k-symmetric} if \(Y=\{k+1-x|x\in X\}\) (or equivalently \(X=\{k+1-y|y\in Y\}\) ) holds, and denote this relation by \(Y=X_{(k)}\) (or \(X=Y_{(k)}\)).
+Obviously, if two sets are \(k\)-symmetric to each other, then they have the same cardinality.
+Note that the region \(V_{a,b,c}(X,Y)\) is centrally symmetric if and only if \(b=c\) and \(Y=X_{(a+b)}\) (two examples are shown in Figure 2.4).

+Now we will state the two shuffling theorems.
+First part is a weighted generalization of the original shuffling theorem from [11], and the second part is the shuffling theorem for the centrally symmetric tilings from [10].

-\begin{thm} \([\)11, Theorem 2.1\(]\) Let \(a, b\), and \(c\) be non-negative integers and \(X,Y\) be subsets of \([a+b]\) satisfying conditions \((i)\) and \((ii)\) above.
+\begin{thm} (a).
+Let \(a, b\), and \(c\) be nonnegative integers such that \(c\leq a+b\) and \(X,Y\) be subsets of \([a+b]\).
 Consider the region \(V_{a,b,c}(X,Y)\).
 While preserving removed unit triangles that form a vertical-lozenge, freely flip \(d\) of the removed up-pointing unit triangles along \(\ell\) down and \(u\) of the down-pointing up, so that their new positions are recorded by the sets \(X'\) and \(Y'\).
 Modify the boundary of \(V_{a,b,c}(X,Y)\) so that the height and width of the hexagon are preserved, but \(\ell\) is moved up \(d-u\) units (see Figure 2.2).
 This leads to the region \(V_{a',b',c'}(X',Y')\), where \((X',Y')\) is a shuffling of \((X,Y)\), and